Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Advantages of Lavoro Autonomo

-✓ What LA gives
+✓ What LA provides

 Public healthcare — via INPS, including family

-Taxes 5–15% — forfettario, not 23–43% of the ordinary regime
+Taxes 5–15% — forfettario, rather than 23–43% in the ordinary regime

-Pension savings — via INPS
+Pension contributions — via INPS

-Path to citizenship — 5 years to long-term residence + 10 years = citizenship
+Route to citizenship — 5 years to long-term residence + 10 years = citizenship

 Clients in Italy — you can work both in Italy and abroad

-Renewal for 2–3 years — at min. income ~8,500 EUR
+Renewal for 2–3 years — with minimum income ~EUR 8,500

 Family reunification — via al seguito immediately